tomvanbraeckel/yamcs.github.com/docs/api/General.md

     </tr>
 </table>

-Many HTTP clients (including Java's <tt>HttpsUrlConnection</tt>) are not able to send request bodies over <tt>GET</tt>.
-Therefore whenever an operation documents a <tt>GET</tt> request body, it will accept both <tt>GET</tt> and <tt>POST</tt> requests.

-In addition, since the use of the HTTP <tt>PATCH</tt> method is not as widespread as it ought to be, Yamcs accepts both <tt>PUT</tt> or <tt>POST</tt> to be used instead.

 ### Time
 All timestamps are returned as UTC and formatted according to ISO 8601.
-E.g.
+For example:

     2015-08-26T08:08:40.724Z
     2015-08-26

 ### Namespaces
-Mission Database resources like parameters and containers are available under different namespaces.
+Mission Database entries like parameters and containers may be available under different namespaces.
 When an operation documents the use of <tt>/:namespace/:name</tt> in the URI, the namespace segment can be repeated for every subsystem in case of hierarchical XTCE names.
 For example, these resources evaluate to the same parameter resource:

     /api/mdb/simulator/parameters/MDB%3AOPS+Name/SIMULATOR_BatteryVoltage2
     /api/mdb/simulator/parameters/YSS/SIMULATOR/BatteryVoltage2